Skip to main content

 For more information, including how to apply, visit our summer internship page.

-If you have any remaining questions or would like to discuss possibilities for your interest, you can contact Kati Henderson (she/her) at 919-886-3816 or kati.henderson@duke.edu.
+If you have questions or would like to discuss possibilities for your interest, you can contact Kati Henderson (she/her) at 919-886-3816 or kati.henderson@duke.edu.